Find Affordable College Courses

 Chicago, IL

-DePaul University came in at #6 in this year’s edition of the Most Popular Legal Research Master’s Degree Schools in the Great Lakes Region ranking.
-DePaul is a very large private not-for-profit school located in the large city of Chicago.
+DePaul University ranked #6 on this year’s Most Popular Legal Research Master’s Degree Schools in the Great Lakes Region list.
+DePaul is a fairly large private not-for-profit school located in the large city of Chicago.

 Of the 39 students majoring in legal research at DePaul, 49% are male and 51% are female.

-Illinois Institute of Technology came in at #7 in this year’s edition of the Most Popular Legal Research Master’s Degree Schools in the Great Lakes Region ranking.
+Illinois Institute of Technology landed the #7 spot in the 2023 rankings for the most popular master’s degree legal research programs.
 Illinois Tech is a medium-sized private not-for-profit school located in the city of Chicago.

 About 65% of the students majoring in legal research at the school are women while 35% are male.

-Indiana University - Purdue University - Indianapolis came in at #8 in this year’s edition of the Most Popular Legal Research Master’s Degree Schools in the Great Lakes Region ranking.
-IUPUI is a very large public school located in the large city of Indianapolis.
+Indiana University - Purdue University - Indianapolis did quite well in this year’s ranking of the most popular places for legal research students to get a master’s degree.
+It came in at #8 on the list.
+IUPUI is a fairly large public school located in the large city of Indianapolis.

 Women make up 67% of the legal research majors at the school.